phantu279999/Visualization-Page-Rank/README.md

 #  Simple Python Search Spider, Page Ranker, and Visualizer.

+I have fixed bugs and improved the code

 This is a set of programs that emulate some of the functions of a search engine.
 They store their data in a SQLITE3 database named 'spider.sqlite'.
 This file can be removed at any time to restart the